Walker-Xin/tutorial/second_year/talk/script.md

 Consideration of the future is a very human trait.
 We as a species worries about survival.
 Individual members worry about their own future, their job prospects, health, and whether they can graduate.
 We humans are so mesmerised by the idea of looking beyond the present, that we have developed a whole field of science to theorise how our physical world evolves.

 This is especially true in mechanics, where Newton's laws dictate the evolution of all physical systems, at least within the realm of classical mechanics.
 While the laws have the beauty of simplicity, extracting information from them is an involved process.
+This is where numerical methods come in.

 ## Slide 4

 In this talk, let us embark on a journey that starts with classical mechanics and the art of solving differential equations.
 We will see how the study of everyday objects can enable us to model some of the most exotic heavenly objects in the universe.
+Finally, I will demonstrate how our discussion today can be applied to study some of the most extreme phenomena in the universe.
+Before that, let us start from Newton's laws.

 ## Slide 5

 Here I give you a quote from the renowned physicists Laudau and Lifshitz in their mechanics book.

 Let us consider the significance of this statement.
 It is saying that, within classical mechanics, our universe evolves in such a way that we only need to know the position and velocity of an object at **some time**, and we would in principle be able to determine its complete past, present, and future.
-This is a very powerful statement.
+This is a very powerful statement, as it allows us to not only predict the future, but also to understand the past.

 ## Slide 6